How to Follow Through on Goals (4-Phase Framework)

 Readjusting means building a satisfaction feedback loop:

 2. Redefine “progress” at smaller scales.
-If your goal is to write a book, satisfaction at week five won’t come from being 20% done.
+If your goal is to write a book, satisfaction at week five will not come from being 20% done.
 It might come from having a writing rhythm that feels sustainable.
 Adjust what you measure.

 3. Apply mental contrasting.
-Gabriele Oettingen’s research on MCII (Mental Contrasting with Implementation Intentions) showed that combining positive visualization with obstacle identification outperforms either technique alone [6].
+Gabriele Oettingen’s research on MCII (Mental Contrasting with Implementation Intentions) showed that combining positive visualization with obstacle identification reliably improves goal attainment [6].
 Oettingen developed this into the WOOP method (Wish, Outcome, Obstacle, Plan), and a meta-analysis of 21 studies found MCII produced consistent improvements across academics, physical activity, and diet, with an overall effect size of g = 0.34 [6].

 Mental contrasting with implementation intentions (MCII) is a combined strategy pairing positive outcome visualization with obstacle identification and if-then planning.
 Developed into the WOOP method (Wish, Outcome, Obstacle, Plan), it outperforms either technique used alone.